karamokoisrael/directus-extension-flow2pdf/README.md

 - `Icon`: The icon of the button
 - `Type`: The type of the button.
 Accepted values are `primary`, `secondary`, `warning` and `danger`

+# Extra

-- PS: You can add `MARKETPLACE_TRUST="all"` option in your directus env variables to make sure that you can see this extension in the directus marketplace.
+- You can add `MARKETPLACE_TRUST="all"` option in your directus env variables to be able to browser API/Hybrid extensions within the marketplace section of your directus app.